-- Our disadvantaged pupils are making similar progress from their starting points, some achieved ARE in Reading, Writing and Maths - Pupils have had equality of access to and take up of extra-curriculum provision - Targeted pastoral support has enabled the children to have equality of access to all aspects of school life - Pupil Premium funding has provided holiday care as well as targeting support throughout the COVID-19 pandemic, including FSM vouchers and access to laptops - Feedback from the PP children is that they enjoy school, with attendance above the average school attendance
+- Our disadvantaged pupils are making similar progress from their starting points, some achieved ARE in Reading, Writing and Maths - Pupils have had equality of access to and take up of extra-curriculum provision - Targeted pastoral support has enabled the children to have equality of access to all aspects of school life - Pupil Premium funding has provided holiday care as well as targeting support including FSM vouchers and extra curriculum activities and school events - Feedback from the PP children is that they enjoy school, with attendance above the average school attendance

-The previous Pupil Premium Strategy, which ended in July 2021, was extremely effective in supporting our most disadvantaged pupils.
+The previous Pupil Premium Strategy, which ended in July 2022, was effective in supporting our most disadvantaged pupils.
 Monitoring and evaluation indicate that some children have achieved age related expectations.
 Those who have not achieved ARE have additional SEND or social and emotional needs.
-They all have had equality of access to support throughout the COVID-19 pandemic.
+They all have had equality of access to support.
 The school has proactively worked in partnership with colleagues and utilised DfE initiatives to support the children.